MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments-virtual-machines.md

 ### Run the copied script

 1. Select **Close**, and note that the new environment is created.
-You can select **Add resource** to copy the script again.
+To copy the script again, for example if your PAT expires, select **Add resource**.

    :::image type="content" source="media/environment-new.png" alt-text="Screenshot of the new environment created message.":::

-1. Run the copied script on each target VM that you want to register with this environment.
+1. Run the copied script on each target VM that you want to register with the environment.

    > [!NOTE]
    > If the VM already has another agent running on it, provide a unique name for **agent** to register with the environment.